Thai king calls his sister’s candidacy for PM ‘inappropriate’

 Ubolratana Rajaka, Princess of Thailand, pictured in 2010.
 Photograph: Bobby Yip/Reuters

-Thailand’s King Maha Vajiralongkorn said on Friday his elder sister’s announcement she is running for prime minister in March elections is “inappropriate” and unconstitutional, likely sinking her candidacy for a populist opposition party.
+Thailand’s King Maha Vajiralongkorn on Friday called his elder sister’s bid to run for prime minister in March “inappropriate” and unconstitutional, likely sinking her candidacy for a populist opposition party.

-Princess Ubolratana Rajakanya Sirivadhana Barnavadi (67) shocked the nation when she announced on Friday she would be the sole prime ministerial candidate for the party, which is loyal to ousted ex-premier Thaksin Shinawatra.
+Princess Ubolratana Rajakanya Sirivadhana Barnavadi (67) stunned the nation when she announced on Friday she would be the sole prime ministerial candidate for the party, which is loyal to ousted ex-premier Thaksin Shinawatra, in the March election.

+Her candidacy instantly threatened to upend the first national ballot since a military coup in 2014 that ousted a government loyal to Thaksin, the figure at the centre of years of political turbulence and rival street protests that have riven Thai society.

-But the opposition from her younger brother, a constitutional monarch, is likely to lead to her disqualification by the Election Commission.
+But the opposition from Ubolratana’s younger brother, a constitutional monarch, is likely to lead to the Election Commission disqualifying her.

+Thailand has been a constitutional monarchy since 1932 but the royal family has wielded great influence and commands the devotion of millions.

-“Involvement of a high-ranking member of the royal family in politics, in whatever way, is an act that conflicts with the country’s traditions, customs, and culture, and therefore is considered extremely inappropriate,” the king said in a statement issued by the palace.–Reuters
+“Involvement of a high-ranking member of the royal family in politics, in whatever way, is an act that conflicts with the country’s traditions, customs, and culture, and therefore considered extremely inappropriate,” the king said in a statement.

+The statement was issued by the palace and later read on air by a television announcer.

+The king also cited a provision in the constitution that states the monarch stays above politics and maintains political neutrality.